ICLR 2026

 Egocentric View Reconstruction \( \Phi_{ego} \)

-The sparse map, pose embedding, and text embedding are fused in a latent diffusion model to generate the final egocentric image \( \hat{I}_{ego} \), recovering both local hand-object interaction and broader scene context.
+The sparse and pose embedding, and text embedding are fused in a latent diffusion model to generate the final egocentric image \( \hat{I}_{ego} \), recovering both local hand-object interaction and global scene context.

 Formulation

-\[ S_{ego}, P_{ego}, T_{exo} = \Phi_{exo}(I_{exo}),\\ \hat{I}_{ego} = \Phi_{ego}(S_{ego}, P_{ego}, T_{exo}). \]
+\[ S_{ego}, P_{ego}, T_{exo} = \Phi_{exo}(I_{exo}), \] \[ \hat{I}_{ego} = \Phi_{ego}(S_{ego}, P_{ego}, T_{exo}). \]

 Results